JackPotat0/jackpotat0.github.io/docs/game.md

 #### Final Fantasy VII (PS1)
-Decent story and characters.
+Great story and characters.
 Having an event driven plot makes the characters feel a bit lacking.
 And the translation is indeed trash as it is almost impossible to understand the main plot correctly without explanations online.
 I highly recommend to emulate if you can accept the LEGO block models.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |